pepijndevos/pepijndevos.github.com/_posts/2018-10-03-behavior-trees-are-concatenative-programs.markdown

 }
 {% endhighlight %}

-What is sill missing is a more powerful way to work with quotations, which are at the moment honestly useless and broken outside of function definitions and behavior tree nodes.
+What is sill missing is a more powerful way to work with quotations, which are at the moment useless and broken outside of function definitions and behavior tree nodes.
 And a really big omission in this design is interactive programming.
 I want this quite badly, so maybe some day there will be a fo(u)rth implementation, which will be more like Forth.

 But for now, I've started my masters and a new job, so I had to put a halt to this development.
 However, I still think this is a powerful concept that will allow writing more expressive, small, testable behavior trees.